-Huia are symbolic of nobility and leadership.
-Also of togetherness, as they were usually found in breeding pairs.
+Huia are endemic birds of New Zealand.
+They're symbolic of nobility and leadership, and of togetherness as they were often seen in breeding pairs.

 Considered a rare treasure by Maori, their tail feathers were highly valued and exchanged among tribes as valuable goods.
 In 1901 the Duke of York was gifted a Huia feather to wear in his hat, sparking the demand in Britain for Huia birds and their feathers.
 They have since become extinct.